 A performing arts curator, dramaturge, and choreographer, Cristina works as a consultant and curator for foundations, cultural organizations, and companies.
 Her integrated curatorial practice focuses on the development of sustainable creative formats, new narratives, and caring relationships within the performing arts, with a growing interest in experimental practices that are politically and socially engaged.
 She has a strong interest in the intersections of curatorial and organizational practices with those of research and education and possesses extensive knowledge of the contemporary dance and performance field.
 Over the years, Cristina has blurred the lines between disciplines, nationalities, and hierarchies, and she sees the role of the curator as a facilitator.

 Her tenure from 2018 to 2024 as curator and later as Artistic Director at Teatro Municipal do Porto, DDD – Festival Dias da Dança, and CAMPUS Paulo Cunha e Silva has left a transformative legacy.
-During this time, she launched a pivotal residency center in 2021, expanded the institution’s reach, and brought international collaboration to the forefront.
+During this time, she launched a pivotal residency center in 2021 - that involved ongoing research into new formats and sustainable support for artists with a focus on local engagement, expanded the institution’s reach, and brought international collaboration to the forefront.

-Cristina has served as an artistic consultant for Braga'27, was part of the direction of REDE, and has participated in several jury panels, including for PT / O Espaço do Tempo (2023 and 2025), Conde Duque, Madrid (2024), and is a nominator for the Fundação Calouste Gulbenkian SEDA Prize.
+Cristina has served as an artistic consultant for Braga'27 application for Capital of Culture, was part of the direction of REDE, and has participated in several jury panels, including for PT - Portuguese Platform of Performing Arts (2023 and 2025), for the Creation Grants O Espaço do Tempo / La Caixa (2023 and 2024) Conde Duque, Madrid (2024), for all the open calls held at CAMPUS PCS between 2021-2024 and is a nominator for the SEDA Prize on behalf of Fundação Calouste Gulbenkian.